cadanir/horusmusic/README.md

 **Message from Punam Patel:**

 ```
-Horus Music Application

-Punam Patel <punam.patel@horusmusic.global>

 Hi Cengiz,

-Welcome to the job application process for work at Horus Music on open position for Senior Backend PHP Developer!

-We are offering a full-time remote job in an already formed web development department.
-We need to upgrade our web application into a web platform, and we are expanding our web development team.
-Primarily we use PHP and MySQL databases with the Symfony framework in Amazon environment.
+...

-We would like you to show us your best programming practices using all your skills and suitable techniques to solve ONE AND ONLY TASK.
-We want you to show off all your skills for this programmer's problem so that we can meet you better and understand your programming habits.
-Don't hesitate to write a little bit more code just to show us that you know even more.
+We would like you to show us your best programming practices... to solve ONE AND ONLY TASK.

 Let's get to the problem straight forward!

 1.)
 ONE AND ONLY TASK